mjknj18/Employee-Database-Analysis/README.md

 3. Only 24 employees have been managers of one or more of the nine departments.
 4. There are 331,603 records for employee department assignments, as some employees worked in multiple departments during their tenure.
 5. Only 20 employees have a last name that begins with B and a first name of Hercules.
-6. A total of 52,245 employees have been assigned to the sales department.
+6. A total of 52,245 employees have ever been assigned to the sales department.
-7. A total of 137,952 employees have been assigned to either the sales or development departments.
+7. A total of 137,952 records are present for employees assigned to the sales and/or development departments.
 8. There are 1,638 unique last names, with all but one having over 140 occurences.

 ### Data Analysis